gaojon/notes/Centos_cheatsheet.md

-# write image to usb
+# write image to usb and show the progress on the fly
 dd if=/mnt_nfsroot/sd_card.img of=/dev/mmcblk0 status=progress

 # See live dmesg log